 Made with grated zucchini, ham and sun-dried tomatoes, these savoury zucchini muffins are gluten-free, paleo, and dairy-free.
 Serve with a dollop of butter, ghee or mayonnaise.
 Great for lunchboxes, as a snack or breakfast on the go.

-I don’t bake very often but the other day I really felt like a muffin, and not a sweet kind but a savoury, warm muffin with some creamy butter melted into it.
-I had some leftover zucchini in the fridge (who doesn’t?) and some ham, so I grated and decided it all up to whip up these paleo friendly, grain-free savoury muffins. ￼I also added some sun-dried tomatoes for a little tang and sweetness.
+I don’t bake very often but the other day I really felt like a muffin and not a sweet kind, but a savoury, warm muffin with some creamy butter melted into it.
+I had some leftover zucchini in the fridge (who doesn’t?) and some ham, so I grated and decided it all up to whip up these paleo-friendly, grain-free savoury muffins. ￼I also added some sun-dried tomatoes for a little tang and sweetness.

 These muffins use a bit of coconut flour, which can make the texture a little drier than a regular muffin, but that’s when the zucchini comes into play, providing some needed moisture.
 Sun-dried tomatoes add a little flavour boost, which goes well with other ingredients.

 For a vegetarian version simply omit the ham.
 These would also be nice with some goat’s cheese or halloumi cheese if you can tolerate dairy, or with some chopped up olives.

 HOW TO MAKE SAVOURY PALEO MUFFINS

 Step 1.
 Combine the flours and gluten-free baking powder in a bowl.
 In another bowl, whisk the eggs and add grated zucchini, ham and sun-dried tomatoes.
 Combine wet and dry mixtures until well incorporated.
 It will look something like this.
 It might look drier than your regular muffin batter but zucchini will give out some juice while cooking.